China challenges India's polished diamond throne

 By Tanya Ashreena

-NEW DELHI India's long-held position as the world's top diamond polisher is being challenged by soaring output from China, compelling the south Asian country to seek help from ally and top rough diamond supplier Russia to defend its market share.
+NEW DELHI, Dec 26 India's long-held position as the world's top diamond polisher is being challenged by soaring output from China, compelling the south Asian country to seek help from ally and top rough diamond supplier Russia to defend its market share.

 India has traditionally relied on the middlemen in trading hubs of Antwerp, Tel Aviv and Dubai for its supply of rough diamonds, which mainly come from Russia or Africa.
 Most of the world's diamond output is sent to India for cutting and polishing before being retailed around the world.